Skip to main content

 update_pull_timeboolfalseTrack pull times for retention policies

-enable_redirectbooltrueAllow HTTP 307 redirects for blob downloads
+enable_blob_redirectbooltrueAllow HTTP 307 redirects for blob downloads.

 immutable_tagsboolfalseGlobal immutable tags default